 Wales are the top seed in Group D, but they would have a very difficult task when they clash with second seed Austria.
 Austria didn’t do well at the Euro 2016 in France despite qualifying on a good note – they won nine games and played a draw in one.

-At the Euro finals, they were knocked out in the group stage – for them it was a bit like winning a lot of small spins on the roulette at the online casino, but then losing it all the first time they went all in!
+At the Euro finals, they were knocked out in the group stage – for them it was a bit like winning a lot of small spins on the roulette, but then losing it all the first time they went all in!
 However, the Marcel Koller-led side are keen to redeem their image, and they started the WC qualifying campaign on a good note with the 2-1 victory over Georgia.
 They remain the only real challenge – on paper – for the Euro 2016 semi finalists in the group.